What is Anorexia Nervosa?

 - Having unresolved trauma, particularly sexual abuse

 - Having a close biological relative with the disorder

 - Experiencing racism and/or homophobia

-People can experience many of these risk factors without developing anorexia or any eating disorder.
+People can experience many of these risk factors without developing anorexia or an eating disorder.
 Likewise, someone does not need to have these risk factors in order to develop the disorder.

 How is Anorexia Nervosa Treated?

-Some patients may require inpatient treatment with 24-hour care, others may need intensive outpatient programs, and people in the early stages of anorexia may be able to start with outpatient resources.
-It’s important to have an eating disorder expert assess a person’s condition before deciding on what type of care they need.
+Some patients may require inpatient treatment with 24-hour care, others may need intensive outpatient programs, while people in the early stages of anorexia may be able to start with outpatient resources.
+It’s important to have an eating disorder expert assess a person’s condition before deciding on what type of care is needed.

 Therapy is the gold standard of care for people with anorexia nervosa.
-The exact types of therapy a person needs may depend on their comfort level, causes for anorexia, and any other comorbid disorders with which they live.
+The exact types of therapy a person needs may depend on their comfort level, causes for anorexia, and any other related disorders they have.